chinamike65/hugo-tuolesi/content/book4/book4en.md

 For example, after attaining the status of Arhat, and after attaining the light body of wisdom, one will often enter into concentration, enter into the concentration of cessation, the concentration of happiness, and be very happy in concentration.

-Therefore, an arahant, once entered into meditation, will stay in it for a long time, even for tens of thousands of kalpas.
+Therefore, an Arhat, once entered into meditation, will stay in it for a long time, even for tens of thousands of kalpas.

 At this time, if someone asks for help, the Arhat cannot hear it.

-When an arahant does not enter the time, with the power of his vows and the power of blessings, sentient beings will naturally receive some kind of help and some kind of blessing.
+When an Arhat does not enter the time, with the power of his vows and the power of blessings, sentient beings will naturally receive some kind of help and some kind of blessing.

 After the Buddha passed away, a king in India was very sad when he heard the news of the Buddha's passing away.
 The Buddha's eldest disciple, Venerable Kasyapa, came to see the king.

 Venerable Kasyapa rode an elephant to the palace.
 The king went to greet Venerable Kasyapa.
 He also rode an elephant.
 When he saw Venerable Kasyapa, he immediately jumped down from the elephant and bowed.
 Venerable Kasyapa used the God, Tong caught him at once, and said to him, "Fortunately, I didn't enter today, or you will be injured."

-In addition, an arahant has only broken the hindrance of afflictions, but has not broken the hindrance of knowledge.
+In addition, an Arhat has only broken the hindrance of afflictions, but has not broken the hindrance of knowledge.

-Therefore, the abilities and supernatural powers of an arahant are limited and cannot be converted to all sentient beings.
+Therefore, the abilities and supernatural powers of an Arhat are limited and cannot be converted to all sentient beings.

 There was an old man named Hua Jie, who wanted to become a monk when he was in his 80s.
 He went and looked for the relic, who looked at it with his supernatural powers and said, "You don't have the fate to become a monk.